 The good news is that they fared quite well.
 The Riot and the Dance is beautiful.
 You could watch it without any sound and enjoy the visually arresting footage.
 From a local forest to the far-off reaches of Sri Lanka, the movie shows us beautiful and intricate animals and natural systems that just blow you away.
 Gordon Wilson is obviously very knowledgeable in his field and that expertise flows out naturally to the moviegoers.
 There is evidently a biology textbook written by Dr. Wilson of the same name so he clearly is comfortable in the area.

 The narration is really where the film really stands out from the crowd.
 There are many nature documentaries out there today exploring the planet from an almost pantheistic viewpoint.
 The worship of “Mother Nature” or nature itself gets more than a bit tiresome.
 The Riot and the Dance is clearly from a Christian scientists perspective.
-Dr. Wilson begins the movie by presenting the oppositions he has received in his career for being both a biologist and a Christian.
-Whereas once it would have been an exception to not be a Christian in fields of science, these days the prevailing view is that once faith will be a hindrance to a serious scientist.
-The fact that this current generation stands on the shoulders of such Christian giants of their filed like Isaac Newton, Johannes Kepler and Sir Francis Bacon does not seem to register.
+Dr. Wilson begins the movie by presenting the opposition he has received in his career for being both a biologist and a Christian.
+Whereas once it would have been an exception to not be a Christian in field of science, these days the prevailing view is that one’s faith will be a hindrance to a serious scientist.
+The fact that this current generation stands on the shoulders of such Christian giants of their filed like Isaac Newton, Johannes Kepler, and Sir Francis Bacon does not seem to register.
 These men were brilliant scientists who invented fields of study.
 They also believed in God.

 The Riot and the Dance?
 What does it Mean?

-Wilson explains the films basic premise.
-It is that the complexity and beauty of nature provide clear evidence of both God’s handiwork and the effects of the fall.
-This is the source of the film’s title.
-The Riot is the brutality and senseless carnage shown throughout nature.
-The underlying related point here is that a world of only natural systems striving against each other would be dark and terrible.
-Natural selection, if brought to it logical endpoint, is the stuff of madmen like Josef Stalin, Adolph Hitler and Margaret Sanger.
-The Dance is the complexity and beauty of wildlife, systems and habitat.
+The Dance is the complexity and beauty of wildlife, systems, and habitat.
 These wonderful aspects of nature should never occur if the goal is survival and being the fittest.
 It is as simple as observing a couple expertly doing the tango.
 Their movements are so complex, coordinated and designed for showing beauty, it is blatantly obvious that it is planned and well-practiced.

 The narration also encourages us to come to a logical conclusion about nature.
 Since God created everything and we can see His glory through His creations, we should appreciate, take care of and enjoy it.

-All throughout, Dr. Gordon offers thoughtful and Biblically sound commentary pointing us ultimately to two points:
+All throughout, Dr. Wilson offers thoughtful and Biblically sound commentary pointing us ultimately to two points:

 - That God created everything – In the beginning, God created the heavens and the earth.2 Now the earth was formless and empty, darkness was over the surface of the deep, and the Spirit of God was hovering over the waters.
 Genesis 1